 Written notice outlining reasons for the decision

-At the end of the classification process, the Classification Office will send a written Notice of Decision (under section 38 of the Films, Videos, and Publications Classification Act 1993) to Customs.
-The Notice of Decision is also sent to interested parties.
-It details the findings of the Classification Office's examination of the publication under sections 3, 3A and 3B.
+At the end of the classification process, the Classification Office will send a written Notice of Decision (under section 38 of the Classification Act) to the submitter.
+The Notice of Decision is also sent to the other interested parties.
+It details the findings of the Classification Office's examination of the publication under sections 3, 3A and 3B of the Classification Act.

-Once the Notice of Decision has been sent, the decision is published in the public register of classification decisions.
-The register page includes a brief summary of reasons for the decision.
+Once the Notice of Decision has been sent, the decision is published in the Public Register of Classification Decisions.
+The register page includes the classification and a brief summary of reasons for the decision.